shhm8905/shhm8905/README.md

 <h1 align="center">Hazem Khaleel</h1>
 <p align="center">
-   I'm Hazem from Syria and I'm a front-end developer and specialize in javascript frameworks like React and React Native and fully experienced in node.js.
+   I'm Hazem from Syria and I'm a Full-stack developer and specialize in javascript frameworks like React and React Native and fully experienced in node.js.
 I also work with databases like MongoDB and also enjoy wireframing, UI, UX and design in general.
 </p>

 ```js